edmamerto/another-todo-app/README.md

 ## Install
-This was started with `create-react-app`
+This was setup with `create-react-app`
 ```sh
 $ cd completed
 $ npm install